TemApex/payday2-vtc/README.md

 A more recent example of string reuse is in Breakfast in Tijuana.
 The string for searching the evidence is reused from scanning the evidence in Hoxton Breakout, so I had to change the line from "Scan Evidence" to "Check Evidence" just so it makes sense.
 If I could I'd have more flavourful text, but Overkill's reuse of strings limits how much I can do.

-If you ever come across a string that seems out of place, feel free to report it since it was likely used for a different purpose in a different heist.
+If you ever come across a string that seems out of place, chances are it was also used in a completely different heist, possibly in a completely different context.